MoritzLue24/Gravitator/README.md

 # Gravitator
-Simulate the behavior of the gravitation between celestial objects.
+Simulate the behavior of the gravitation between bodies.

 ## Requirements
 * pygame==2.1.2